la2050/challenge/_2021/create/chrysalis.md

   To support LA2050’s dream metric, we will also track the employment rate among all of our formerly incarcerated clients throughout the grant term and beyond.
-Approximately how many people will be directly impacted by this proposal?: '3120' Approximately how many people will be indirectly impacted by this proposal?: '150000' Please describe the broader impact of your proposal.: >- Jobs help justice-involved people gain economic stability and reduce the likelihood that they return to prison, promoting greater public safety to the benefit of everyone.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '3120' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '150000' Describe how Los Angeles County will be different if your work is successful.: >- Jobs help justice-involved people gain economic stability and reduce the likelihood that they return to prison, promoting greater public safety to the benefit of everyone.
 But people who have been to prison are often shut out of